 Unfortunately, integration was accompanied by white flight.
 Dianne McIntyre was part of the first black family on her block and recalls how the neighborhood was transformed by white flight, which changed the demography of John Adams High School.
 Emily Peck discusses how immigrant communities resented African Americans who moved into their neighborhoods.
 In the mid 1960s, Donna McIntyre Whyte remembers how John F. Kennedy High School was built to redraw school district boundaries to segregate African American students to JFK and keep the college prep school John Adams High School a majority white.
 Russell J. Toppin Sr. recalls that black owned grocery stores, like the one owned by his father and grandfather, could not organize the financial resources to compete with white-owned chain grocery stores.
 Hopeful for the future, Virgil E. Brown Sr. acknowledges the devastation of the declining economy due to white flight and the riots of the 1960s.

 African Americans accomplished various achievements despite enduring discrimination.
 Dorothy Layne McIntyre was the first African American woman to receive a pilot’s license in the United States.
-Norma Nelson was the first African American girl scout to represent state of North Carolina at the International Girl Scout Camp before attending Camp Mueller in Cleveland.
-A fellow camper, Bernice Thompson Lavendar was one of the first African Americans to work at the Woolworth's in Down Town Cleveland.
+Norma Nelson was the first African American girl scout to represent state of North Carolina at the International Girl Scout Camp before attending Camp Mueller in the Cuyahoga Valley south of Cleveland.
+A fellow camper, Bernice Thompson Lavendar was one of the first African Americans to work at the Woolworth's in Downtown Cleveland.